dokterbob/spotify2piratebay/README.rst

 ** Artists and other copyright holders who feel left out: you should have and should allow your fans to give you money.
 Straight away.
 No record companies, no DRM, no hassles.
-If you want to talk to me about a sensible replacement for copyright, you are welcome.
+If you want to discuss about a sensible replacement for copyright, you are welcome.
 But first make sure we can *directly* give you money rather than having to pay some of the terrorists in the music industry. **